nexus-devs/docker/README.md

-# Nexus-Stats Docker Images
+# NexusHub Docker Images
-This is a collection of Docker images for Nexus-Stats server components.
+This is a collection of Docker images for NexusHub server components.
 There is a readme included in each folder to explain the image setup and configuration.